JoeBarbs/dcf-valuation-tool/README.md

 # Corporate Valuation Application – DCF Tool
+This project builds an interactive Discounted Cash Flow (DCF) valuation tool using Python and Streamlit.
+The application allows users to input a stock ticker and key valuation assumptions such as revenue growth, WACC, and terminal growth.
+The model calculates projected free cash flows, discounts them to present value, and includes a sensitivity analysis to evaluate valuation under different assumptions.

 ## Project Overview
 This application estimates intrinsic value using a Discounted Cash Flow (DCF) model.